AtsukoCoffey/healthy-food-club/README.md

 ## The Sign-up Form
 ![The sign-up form](assets/images/readme-img/feat-signup.png "The sign-up form")

-Sign-up form is interactive for user experience with mouse hovering colour, also submission button has some functions as mentioned above. ( Structure Plane ) This section will allow users to get signed up along with specifying which session if they would like to take part in or joining the community mailing list.
+Sign-up form is interactive for user experience with mouse hovering colour, also submission button has same function with changing background colour.
+This section will allow users to get signed up along with specifying which session if they would like to take part in or joining the community mailing list.
 The user will be asked to submit, their full name and email address for required information and phone number and cooking experience inputs are optional information.
 My mentor Alan taught me “pattern” attribute for this form inputs.
 This can prevent incorrect user inputs to submit. ( Credit section )

-* First name, Last name inputs are texts only
+* First name, Last name : Texts only
-* Phone number input is numbers only
+* Phone number : Numbers only
-* Email address needs "@"mark
+* Email address : Need "@" mark

 ## Session Schedule